SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-16-covid-vaccines-and-clots.md

 > statement, the way this is designed, about the adverse events following the vaccination
 > with the mRNA comparing to anything else."

-But everybody agreed with the main conclusion: vaccination is better than getting COVID!
+But everybody agreed with the main conclusion: getting vaccinated is better than getting COVID!

 ## The Weekend Conclusion